Frequently Asked Questions

 The winning solution must advance Nesta’s charitable objectives for public benefit;

-Under-18s must have written permission from their legal guardian in order to enter the competition.
+Anyone under 18 must have written permission from their legal guardian in order to enter the competition.

 Competitor submissions will be assessed by independent experts and the Prize Advisory Panel.
 If they feel that the test, with supporting evidence, meets the Prize criteria they will initiate an independent testing and modelling programme to verify competitor claims.
 If, after this, the test is considered to qualify for winning the Prize, the Prize Advisory Panel will shall recommend it to the Longitude Committee, who shall make the final judgement as whether a competitor has won the Longitude Prize.
 See the Prize Rules for more details.

 The Longitude Prize will reward a competitor that can develop a transformative point-of-care diagnostic test that will revolutionise the delivery of global healthcare and conserve antibiotics for future generations.
 The test must be accurate, rapid, affordable, easy-to-use and available to anyone, anywhere in the world.
 It will identify when antibiotics are needed and, if they are, which ones to use.
-Please see the Prize rules for more details.
+Please see the Prize Rules for more details.

-The Prize Rewards
+The Longitude Prize Reward

 £8 million will be awarded to the winner of the Longitude Prize. £2 million will be awarded to support promising entries along the way.